What is matcha?

 To fill one canister of 40 gr Aki or Miyuki with ceremonial matcha takes more than 1 hour.

 Matcha has been found to fortify the immune system with the help of antioxidant powerhouses like Vitamin C, Zinc, and Chlorophyll.
-Matcha’s additional antioxidants may also reduce oxidative stress and combat the free radicals known for causing diseases like cancer.
+Matcha’s additional antioxidants may also reduce oxidative stress and combat the free radicals.
 It also contains an other antioxidant EGCG that is know to have a positive effect on mood, memory function, and cognitive functions.

 Matcha means “powdered tea” in Japanese.
 With matcha you are drinking the entire tealeaf instead of the infusion of green tealeaves.